pruizf/disco/README.md

 ## Encoding

 The corpus is offered as TEI-encoded files (*tei* directory) and as plain-text files (*txt* directory).
 In either case, poems are first grouped by period.
-Within each period, poems are grouped by author (**per-author** directories, where each file contains all sonnets for a given author) and also presented individually (**per-sonnet** directories, where each sonnet is contained in a single file).
+Within each period, sonnets are grouped by author in the **per-author** directories, where each file contains all sonnets for a given author.
+Sonnets are also presented individually, in the **per-sonnet** directories, where each sonnet is contained in a single file.
 In the plain-text version, in order to group poems per author, a directory for each author was created, which contains each of that author's poems as single files.

 Depending on the purpose of the research, the *per-author* or the *per-sonnet* directories will be more useful.
 For example, for stylometric methods or to compare the works of the same author in different genres, the researcher would prefer to work with the per-author files; but to analyse features in each poem, they would prefer the per-sonnet files.